 - Now left-click the pasted foreground image, and drag it to a suitable position on the background picture.

-Add Transparent Backgrounds to Saved Images With Paint 3D
+2. Add Transparent Backgrounds to images in Paint 3D

 - Enter ‘Paint 3D’ in Windows 10’s search box.
 If you haven’t had the Creators update, add the app to Windows 10 from this website page.